 The first thing your press release should contain is a short, one-sentence highlight of who you are and what you’re trying to tell.
 Consider this as the “headline” of the press release.

 It is very important that you attach high-quality, professional band photos to the release.

-Let your achievements do the topic of the news
+Let your achievements be the topic of the news.

-A band describing themselves as amazing has no prove it — you need to be able to show it in a more objective way by using your achievements or concerts’ records to show that you’re worth covering.
+A band describing themselves as amazing has no way to prove it.
+You need to be able to show it in a more objective way by using your achievements or concert records to show that you’re worth covering.

 It’s important that your press release tells the journalist all they need to know as quickly as possible.